zara-kasi/obsidian-myanimenotes/README.md

 Cassette is an Obsidian plugin that syncs your anime and manga lists from MyAnimeList into structured Markdown notes, complete with metadata, cover image, and automatic updates.

-> This project is not affiliated with MyAnimeList

 ### Get started

 To authenticate with the MAL API, you’ll need to create your own application.
 You can follow the steps in this guide [MAL Authentication](https://github.com/zara-kasi/cassette/blob/main/docs/mal-authentication-guide.md)